BACC9 – 2017 EVENT PROGRAM

 The Ninth Annual Bay Area Capital Connections convening will tap into these known truths through an innovative experience, focusing all our collective energy, passion, skill, idea generation, and capital on one goal, shining a spotlight on these vibrant entrepreneurs we want to see thriving in our community.

 Set The Stage: Registration & Music

-Set the stage: Why are we all here today?
-What can the Bay Area do to promote community support for entrepreneurship and equitable access to capital?
-What can the State of California do?
-What structural changes are needed?
-How will we build this vibrant economy — the diverse, inclusive, equitable, accessible, locally-led, sustainable economy we envision — together?
-How can work both across silos and within our peer groups to bring that vision to fruition?
+Why are we all here today?
+San Francisco Supervisor and 2018 Board of Equalization Candidate Malia Cohen will share her thoughts on what can the Bay Area do to promote community support for entrepreneurship and equitable access to capital, what can the State of California do and what structural changes are needed.
+She will set the stage for the discussion around how will we build this vibrant economy — the diverse, inclusive, equitable, accessible, locally-led, sustainable economy we envision — together.
+As a collaborative body, we will work both across silos and within our peer groups to bring that vision to fruition.

 Be Inspired By Our Collective Resiliency